Posted 64 days ago ago by William

 *See Compensation localizer for examples of calculations.

 In many cases, the host market salary will not be aligned with the current salary of the assignee.
-If the salary gap is too significant (outside of the company’s salary band for a given job), the salary gap will need to be addressed.
+If the salary gap is too significant (outside of the company’s salary band for a given job), it will need to be addressed.

-Allowances and benefits can to some extent bridge the gaps (e.g. housing allowances) especially when the host approach is used for an assignment of a limited duration – in case of permanent relocation, the allowance could into an undesirable ongoing cost.
-In some countries, additional allowances and benefits cannot be included in the amount used to determine the minimum salary requirements for visa and employment law.
-Adding allowances to the host package is effectively turning the host approach into a kind of local plus package and deporting from a strict host-based logic.
+Allowances and benefits (e.g. housing allowances) can help bridge the gaps to some extent, especially when the host-based approach is used for an assignment of limited duration.
+In case of permanent relocation, the allowance could result in an undesirable ongoing cost if not phased-out.
+In certain countries, additional allowances and benefits cannot be included in the amount used to determine the minimum salary requirements for visa and employment law.
+Adding allowances to the host-based package effectively turns it into a type of local-plus package, shifting away from the strict host-based logic.

-Currency or salary fluctuations can also have an impact on assignee pay and savings over time for time-limited assignments if the employees remain mobile or wish to return to their home country later in their career.
-In the case of move on a host-based the salary is converted once in the host currency.
+Currency or salary fluctuations can also have an impact on assignee pay and savings over time for time-limited assignments, if the employees remain mobile or wish to return to their home country later in their career.
+In the case of moves on a host-based approach, the salary is converted once in the host currency.
 Subsequent currency fluctuations can increase the pay gap between the original country and the country assignment.
-While in theory, no link is maintained with the home country, assignees who eventually return home after a number of years could see significant saving gains or losses just because of currency fluctuations.
+While in theory no link is maintained with the home country, assignees who eventually return home after a number of years could see significant saving gains or losses just because of currency fluctuations.

 Ultimately, the host approach remains an important part of the mobility toolbox.
 The rise of the concept of pay equity might also renew discussions about host approaches.
 In any case, the debate about compensation approaches is far from over.
 The increasing complexity of the mobile landscape and the advent of distributed global workforces is more likely to stress the need to rely on different compensation strategies than to consecrate the triumph of one single approach.